Gold spikes after Trump warns Russia to "Get ready"

 Gold is nearing its best close in four years.

-Gold spiked to session highs, trading up 0.79% at $1351 an ounce, Wednesday morning after President Donald Trump warned Russia about its cooperation with the Syrian regime.
+Gold spiked to session highs, trading up 0.79% at $1351 an ounce, Wednesday morning after President Donald Trump warned Russia about its cooperation with the Syrian government.

 "Russia vows to shoot down any and all missiles fired at Syria," Trump tweeted.
 "Get ready Russia, because they will be coming, nice and new and "smart!"
 You shouldn’t be partners with a Gas Killing Animal who kills his people and enjoys it!"